usaid-cs/yesterday-i-learned/random.md

 1. To bet "dollars to doughnuts" used to mean something when a dollar could buy many donuts.
 Now it means nothing.
 1. The inseam of a pair of pants goes from crotch to bottom, not crotch to top.
 It might also be the reported length of any pair.
 1. [Britain ruined Iran.](https://np.reddit.com/r/todayilearned/comments/4y8615/til_that_in_the_late_1960s_the_shah_of_iran_sent/d6mg7z3) It stirred civil unrest while Iran was attempting to end slavery by the British oil industry.
-1. Understandably, [Easy Anglia](https://en.wikipedia.org/wiki/East_Anglia) is Eastern England.
-Before that, it wasn't immediately obvious that England had such a circular, cancerous bulge on the side.
 1. "USS" in Star Trek was United *Space* Ship.
 1. [Camera switching](https://youtube.com/watch?v=rNlmRId2FVQ&feature=youtu.be) can be exploited to film scenes with body doubles when actors/actresses cannot be there at the same time.
 It is also extremely annoying.
 1. [The Big Lebowski's throwing-underwear-suitcase-out-of-the-car scene was shot in reverse](http://www.shortlist.com/entertainment/films/50-things-you-(probably)-didnt-know-about-the-big-lebowski#gallery-15).